-Surgical Technologists (STs) work under the authority of a surgeon as a member of the operating room (OR) team.
+Surgical Technologists (STs), also sometimes called operating room technicians, assist in surgical operations.
+They work under the authority of a surgeon as a member of the operating room (OR) team.
 In advance of surgery, STs set up OR equipment, sterilize, inventory and organize instruments, prepare solutions and medications, position and drape patients, ensure the sterility of the area immediately around the patient (the sterile field) and assists the surgeon in all aspects of the procedure.
 During surgery, the ST passes instruments, sponges and supplies to the surgeon, always anticipating their needs and ensuring that sterile conditions are maintained.

 STs work in hospitals and outpatient surgery centers.
 Their work environment ranges from cool sterile rooms in advance of surgery to brightly lit, hot ORs during surgery.
 STs usually work days but may be expected to work emergency on-call duty, working all hours of the night.
 Surgeons frequently perform multiple surgeries in one day so STs are often on their feet for long periods of time.

 Surgical technologists typically need a postsecondary certificate or an associate’s degree.
 Certification can be beneficial in finding a job.
 A small number of states regulate surgical technologists.

 STs are paid on an hourly basis and are usually eligible for overtime and vacation, pension/401K, and health care benefits.

 The ideal ST is patient, compassionate, highly organized, detailed, and a team player.
 Additional desired characteristics are: works well under pressure, maintains mental and physical stamina along with manual dexterity.

 What it is like to be an ST?